About

 Definition from the World Health Organization (WHO)

-Mental health is an essential component of overall health, and is defined as follows by the WHO: “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
-This definition makes the important distinction that mental health is more than simply living without mental problems or mental handicaps.
+Mental health is an essential component of overall health and is defined as follows: “Health is a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.”
+This definition implies an important corollary: mental health is more than just the absence of mental disorders or disabilities.

-Mental health is a state of well-being in which an individual can feel accomplished, can cope with normal life stresses, can work productively and can contribute to the vitality of his community.
-Seen in this positive light, mental health is the very foundation of an individual’s well-being and of a functioning community.
+Mental health is a state of well-being in which a person can fulfill their potential, cope with the normal stresses of life, work productively, and contribute to their community.
+In this positive sense, mental health is the foundation of an individual’s well-being and the proper functioning of a community.

 Board of Directors: Members and Roles